ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Minimal size of block to compress in CROSS JOIN.
 Zero value means - disable this threshold.
 This block is compressed when any of the two thresholds (by rows or by bytes) are reached.

 Default value: `1GiB`.

+## mongodb_fail_on_query_build_error

+If enabled, MongoDB tables will return an error when a MongoDB query can't be built.

+Not applied for the legacy implementation, or if the new analyzer is used.

+Default value: `true`.